Multiple births and premature babies

 - two eggs are fertilised at the same time (or at least during the same menstrual cycle) by separate sperm, resulting in non-identical babies

-You may, of course, become bigger than mothers carrying just one baby, and the pregnancy could be shorter.
+You may of course become bigger than mothers carrying just one baby, and the pregnancy could be shorter.
 The average length of a twin pregnancy is 37 weeks.

 Mothers delivering twins will be able to do so in the usual (vaginal) way, especially if both babies are head first.

-With twins, though, it is more likely that one of the babies will be breech (coming out feet or bottom first), and if it cannot be turned then a caesarean section may be necessary.
+With twins though, it is more likely that one of the babies will be breech (coming out feet or bottom first), and if it cannot be turned, then a caesarean section may be necessary.

-Any baby born before 37 weeks is considered premature.
+Any baby born before 37 weeks is considered premature

-Factors that may cause premature birth include:
+Apart from a multiple pregnancy, factors that may cause premature birth include: